 Visible to the left of the frame are a few extended streams of clouds, aligned perpendicularly to a couple of the troughs.
 These are thought to be caused by small local storms that kick up dust into the Martian atmosphere, eroding scarps and slopes as they do so and slowly changing the appearance of the troughs over time.

 The poles, and any active processes taking place in these regions, are particularly interesting areas of Mars.
-These layers of ice hold information about Mars’ past, particularly concerning how its climate has evolved and changed in the last few millions of years: ice mixes with layers of surface dust and settles at the north and south poles, capturing a snapshot of the planet’s characteristics during that period of history.
+These layers of ice hold information about Mars’ past, particularly concerning how its climate has evolved and changed in the last few million years: ice mixes with layers of surface dust and settles at the north and south poles, capturing a snapshot of the planet’s characteristics during that period of history.

 A key goal of HRSC is to explore the various phenomena occurring in the Martian atmosphere, such as winds and storms, and the many intriguing geological processes that take place across – and below – the Red Planet’s surface.